linkeddatacenter/kees/README.md

 ```
 [] a kees:Reasoning ;
 	kees:when [ kees:test "ASK ?s ?p ?o"^^kees:sparqlQueryAskOperation ]
-	kees:inferencePipeline (
+	kees:accrualMethod (
-		[ a kees:Inference dct:accrualMethod "Drop all inferred named graph" ]
+		"Drop all triples in inferred named graph"@en
-		[ a kees:Inference dct:accrualMethod "Evaluate skos axioms" ]
+		"Evaluate skos axioms"@en
-		[ a kees:Inference dct:accrualMethod "Evaluate app specific axioms"  ]
 	)
 .

 ```

-Note that a KEES Agent able to understand the accrual method is required to perform inferences.
+Note that in this case a KEES Agent that the able to understand the accrual method text is required to perform these inferences.

 ## Contributing to the site